List of Premier League seasons

 The Premier League is an English professional league for association football clubs.
 At the top of the English football league system, it is the country's primary football competition and is contested by 20 clubs.
 Seasons run from August to May, with teams playing 38 matches each, totalling 380 matches in the season.
 Most games are played on Saturdays and Sundays, with games also played on certain weekday evenings.

 The competition was formed in February 1992 following the decision of clubs in the Football League First Division to break away from The Football League, in order to take advantage of a lucrative television rights deal.
-Teams competing in the Premier League may qualify for the UEFA Champions League or UEFA Europa League on virtue of league positions.
+Teams competing in the Premier League may qualify for the UEFA Champions League or UEFA Europa League by virtue of league positions.
 The competition adopts a promotion and relegation system with the Football League which comes into place at the end of each season.
 Since the inaugural season in 1992–93, 50 teams have competed in the Premier League.
 At the end of the 1994–95 season, the league was reduced from 22 teams to 20.